 (If you design a logo with Looka, you can immediately generate brand guidelines to make sure your logo always looks its best.)

 Let’s recap — to design an amazing logo, it’s a good idea to research your brand, learn the basics of logo design, explore colors, fonts, and symbols…and then get creating!
+Check out the video below for a summary of great logo design tips.

 After you complete these steps, you can be confident you have a strong logo to display to the world.
 You’ve got this!